pumaworkshop/puma-workshop/docs/TESTDATA_WHY.md

   * [Using Puma vs creating test data manually](#using-puma-vs-creating-test-data-manually)
 <!-- TOC -->

-Puma was created to improve our process of creating test and reference datasets.
-Before you do the same, it's good to ask yourself whether you want to make your own test and reference data, and whether you want to use Puma to do this.
+Puma was created at the NFI to improve our process of creating test and reference datasets.
+Before you do the same, it's good to ask yourself whether you want to make your own test data, and whether you want to use Puma to do this.

 ## Why make your own test data?